knpuniversity/blog/hello-world.rst

   content from anyone in the world.
 We're not there yet, but we *are* working with some really smart people (`Brent Shaffer (OAuth)`_, `Saša Stamenković (Sylius)`_) on new content.
-If you've got a topic you know a little bit about, then we want to work with you too (email me: hello@knpuniversity.com).
+If you've got a topic you know a little bit about, then we want to work with you too (email us: hello@knpuniversity.com).

 Like when we started, we don't know where this will all lead, but we *do* know that we're *really* *silly* excited!
 It means we get to share more and collaborate